ConsenSysQuorum/quorum-examples/examples/7nodes/samples/privacy-enhancements/README.md

 # Privacy Enhancements Examples

 ## Running
-Please ensure that your sample network has privacy enhancements enabled.
+Please ensure that your sample network has privacy enhancements enabled (the config section in the genesis.json has the `"privacyEnhancementsBlock": 0` element).

 ###Party Protection
 Replace the contract addresses/transaction hashes below with the addresses/hashes resulting from deploying the relevant contract/sending the relevant transaction.